 DISCLOSURE: This post contains affiliate links.
 If you make a purchase via one of those links, I will earn a commission at no extra cost for you.

 Tulips!
 Lots of tulips!
 Everywhere!
 You can’t find a place more Dutchy than that.
 Unfortunately, being a spring garden, Keukenhof is open only in the period March-May.
 It’s a perfectly manicured garden, where each year they plant more than 7 million spring flower bulbs.
-Hyacinths, tulips, crocusses, and daffodils in most amazing shapes and colors create intricate patterns and you get lost in a maze of colorful spring flowers.
+Hyacinths, tulips, crocuses, and daffodils in most amazing shapes and colors create intricate patterns and you get lost in a maze of colorful spring flowers.